-Due to previous issues with compression in email attached files, we now require files to be sent using YouSendIt (or similar service), Dropbox, or by uploading the file to an FTP site.
-E-mail your final comic page to ‘submissions (at) magicbulletcomics.com’ and include how you’d prefer your name to be credited, website, and your City/State of residence.
+Due to previous issues with compression in email attached files, we now require files to be sent using YouSendIt (or similar service), WeTransfer, Dropbox, or by uploading the file to an FTP site.
+E-mail your final comic page to ‘magicbulletcomics (at) gmail.com’ and include how you’d prefer your name to be credited, website, and your City/State of residence.

 Paying for it: We had some success in garnering paid ads for the previous three issues and hope to contunue the tradition of being fully-funded by our advertisers.
 We wish to not require contributors to pay a fee, but just in case, we’ll likely start the fee at $35.
 All money goes towards printing costs, as the newspaper is distributed free of charge to readers.
 We’d rather be upfront and let contributors know as soon as possible if there will be a fee.

 No contribution fee no matter what if you:

 • Buy an ad for this issue